 Body contouring encompasses a large amount of cosmetic surgery procedures.
 There are many different reasons that you might undergo body contouring, but the most common reasons are weight loss and childbirth.
 Learn more about what body contouring is and how it can benefit you.

 Body contouring is any cosmetic surgical procedure or set of procedures that removes excess skin and fat to contour or shape the body into a more ideal form.
 There are several different types of body contouring surgery, including:

 You can also have excess skin or fat removed from other areas of the body if necessary.
 In certain circumstances, you may need body contouring on areas such as the hips, ankles, calves, or back as well.

 The most common reason for body contouring is weight loss.
 Often, if you have significant weight loss of 100 pounds or more, you have excess skin and tissue that causes flabs even though the weight is gone.
 In order to fully benefit from your weight loss and have a better self-image, body contouring is necessary to reinforce the healthy tissue and muscle and remove the excess skin that is no longer needed.
 Many people undergo body contouring after significant weight loss.
 In fact, Roseanne Barr had body contouring after her weight loss.

-If you have excess skin or fat that needs to be removed after weight loss or pregnancy, contact us today for a consultation.
+If you have excess skin or fat that needs to be removed after weight loss or pregnancy, contact us at our Tampa Plastic Surgery practice today for a consultation by calling (813) 404-3380.
 We can discuss your options for body contouring and develop a treatment plan specific to your goals.